shorn/zinc/doc/oauth-oidc.md

 ## OAuth 2.0 "authorization code grant" flow

-This is an "idealised" version of the flow, all sorts of important stuff is omitted (client ids, scopes, rediret uris, etc.)
+This is an "idealised" version of the flow, as it applies to the various Zinc "direct authentication" methods (i.e. not Cognito).
+All sorts of important stuff is omitted (client ids, rediret uris, etc.) to keep the diagram simple.
 The diagram only shows the flow, and sensitive data.

 ```mermaid